 As a result, the Court of Appeals found that both the hospital and the radiology technician are capable of medical malpractice because the hospital is a licensed health facility, and the radiology tech is an employee of a licensed health facility engaged in or assisting with medical care and treatment.
 The trial court’s decision was affirmed.
 Young v.
 Eaton Rapids Med.
 Ctr.
 (In re Estate of Kilburn), 2021 Mich.
 App.
 LEXIS 3162 *; 2021 WL 2026174 (Mich.
 App.
 May 20, 2021).

-For a free consultation with an experienced medical malpractice attorney in Michigan, contact Buchanan Firm.
+If this sounds familiar to your situation, please reach out to our Grand Rapids personal injury lawyers.
+You will receive a free consultation with an experienced medical malpractice attorney in Grand Rapids, contact Buchanan Firm.
 We can discuss your situation if you believe you’ve been injured as the result of a misdiagnosis, missed diagnosis, or an error in lab results.

 Our firm proudly serves people all across Michigan, including major cities like Grand Rapids, Muskegon, Detroit, Lansing, Holland, St. Joe, and Ann Arbor, and rural towns such as Lowell, Ada, Fremont, Newaygo, Grand Haven, Rockford, and Cedar Springs.
 We will meet you after-hours, at home or in the hospital to accommodate you.